kitschpatrol/svelte-tweakpane-ui/docs/src/content/docs/docs/getting-started.md

 ### Step 0: Create a new Svelte project

-If you're starting completely from scratch and just want to test out the `svelte-tweakpane-ui` library, you can spin up a SvelteKit project like this — otherwise, [skip to step 1](#step-1-add-svelte-tweakpane-ui-to-your-project).
+If you're starting completely from scratch and just want to test out the _Svelte Tweakpane UI_ library, you can spin up a SvelteKit project like this — otherwise, [skip to step 1](#step-1-add-svelte-tweakpane-ui-to-your-project).

-Of course you can use `svelte-tweakpane-ui` anywhere Svelte works, including island frameworks like [Astro](https://astro.build) or [Eleventy](https://www.11ty.dev/docs/plugins/partial-hydration/) (albeit with a [caveat or two](TODO)).
+Of course you can use _Svelte Tweakpane UI_ anywhere Svelte works, including island frameworks like [Astro](https://astro.build) or [Eleventy](https://www.11ty.dev/docs/plugins/partial-hydration/) (albeit with a [caveat or two](TODO)).

 ```sh
 npm create svelte@latest svelte-tweakpane-sandbox